Jacob Tyler Dunn

 6106 S. 32nd St.

 The Farm at South Mountain boasts three dining options in an idyllic setting in South Phoenix: the counter-service, picnic-friendly Farm Kitchen; the breakfast-and-brunch patio Morning Glory Cafe; and the farm-to-table fine-dining spot Quiessence.
 These eateries all rely on outdoor seating, so they hit pause when the temperatures rise.
-Both the Farm Kitchen and Morning Glory Cafe have already started their summer break.
+Quiessence will be closed until July 23.
 Morning Glory Cafe reopens on Aug.
-27, while the Farm Kitchen returns on Sept.
-16. Quiessence will be closed from June 27 to July 23.
+27 and the Farm Kitchen returns on Sept.
+16.

 Wigwam Resort